Rights of the Disabled and Procedures for Accommodating Students With Disabilities at Empire State College

 Textbooks Not Available From External Sources

-- If you must ship the books to Accessibility Resources and Services yourself (rather than having the seller ship them directly to the college), the college will reimburse you for shipping costs.
+- If you must ship the books to Accessibility Resources and Services, the college will reimburse you for shipping costs.

 Processing and Handling of Requests

 Upon receipt of a request, the disability specialist will:

 - Confirm that the following has been received: